t-o-k/POV-Ray-matrices/README.md

 ## M_Cofactors(AA)

-Return a matrix formed by all of the cofactors of the square matrix AA.
+Return a square matrix formed by all of the cofactors of the square matrix AA.

 [Example(s)](EXAMPLES.md#m_cofactorsaa)

 ## M_Adjoint(AA)

-Return a matrix that is the classical adjoint of a the square matrix AA.
+Return a square matrix that is the classical adjoint of a the square matrix AA.

 See also https://en.wikipedia.org/wiki/Adjugate_matrix